KeliChau/Hangman-Game/README.md

 ## Future Plans
 + Add a Minecraft Zombie or Skeleton picture that will show each body part whenever a player guesses the wrong letter.
++ Add hints for each word
++ Show correct word if player guesses incorrectly for all letters